BSCW’s built-in search engine helps you find objects on your BSCW server. You specify your search in the ‘Edit Query’ form of a BSCW search.

 text search) is only possible for plain text and HTML documents (MIME type

-) if no indexing service has
+text/plain and text/html) if no indexing service has

 been installed with your BSCW server.
 In any case, a ‘content’ search criterion